donhenton/postgres-sandbox/README.md

 ## Useful Commands At The Command Line

-These commands used the docker instance sameersbn/postgresql9.6-2 with a user of test password test and a a preexisting database of 'jdatabase'
+These commands used the docker instance sameersbn/postgresql9.6-2 with a user of test password test and a a preexisting database of 'jdatabase'.
+Password checking is turned off.

 ### Run a File